particle-iot/docs/docs/firmware.md

 On the Spark Core, this function works on pins A0, A1, A4, A5, A6, A7, D0 and D1.

-You do not need to call pinMode() to set the pin as an output before calling analogWrite().

 The analogWrite function has nothing to do with the analog pins or the analogRead function.

 ```C++